infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--text-extraction-url (optional):** Override the configured `text_extraction_url` for this process.
-- **--text-extraction-concurrency (optional):** Override the configured number of concurrent PDF extraction requests for this process.
+- **--text-extraction-concurrency (optional):** Set the number of concurrent PDF extraction requests for this process.
+Defaults to `1`.
 - **--text-extraction-delay-secs (optional):** Sleep for this many seconds after each text extraction request in this process.
 Defaults to `0`.

 ### fragments